craigjefferies/compass/fine-tuning/fine-tuning.md

 ## Fine-Tuning Elements

-First lets look at the Fine-Tuning section
+First lets look at the Fine-Tuning section found within the context window or instruction set for each assessment.

 ```
 ### ACHIEVEMENT_STANDARD_GRADING_CLARIFICATIONS